 A Directed Study is the opportunity for you to receive credit for an individualized investigation under the direct supervision of a current UNC Faculty member.
 The investigation must be a specific topic that is not duplicated by an existing course within the University's curriculum.
 The nature of the study must involve intensive use of relevant literature, materials, or techniques and the study report must reflect a synthesis of the information or techniques acquired.
-Directed Studies cannot be used for Liberal Arts Core credit.
+Directed Studies cannot be used for Liberal Arts Curriculum credit.
 The following policies apply for registration in Directed Studies courses:

 - When to Register

 - Common Holds & Registration Errors

 - Add/Drop/Withdrawal/Audit Classes

 - Complete Schedule Withdrawal

 - Course Load